I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

 - Long contracts: Like the 20-year energy deal with e.on, these contracts typically last well over a decade, giving Telecom Plus plenty of time to find a new supplier

-- Attractive proposition: These contracts are in high demand because they give suppliers access to parts of the market they cannot normally reach, for very little effort.
+- Attractive proposition: These contracts are in high demand because they give suppliers access to parts of the market they cannot usually reach.

 Given these attributes, I think it's very unlikely that a supplier would (a) go bust, (b) try to get out of a contract early or (c) that a replacement supplier or suppliers couldn't be found.